elisebell/website_old/personal.md

 <b>Current favorite weird thing in Welsh</b>:
 'Valuable' is *gwerthfawr*, but 'invaluable' is *amhrisiadwy*.
-This makes sense if you actually decompose them both, I suppose, but I'm going to remain bitter about it for a little while.
+This makes sense if you actually decompose them both, I suppose, but I'm going to stay bitter about it for a little while.